Chronic Diseases

 Asthma

 Asthma is an important medical condition.
 It is common, and although for most it is a mild illness, for some it is very serious.
 The Practice actively invites our asthmatic patients for a routine asthma review every year.
-These appointments are by telephone with our Practice Nurse, Dawn, or by our Practice Pharmacist Judith.
+These appointments are with our Practice Nurse, Dawn, or our Practice Pharmacist, Judith.

 In order to really know how your asthma is doing we will ask you to check your peak flow reading in advance.
 This means using a peak flow meter to measure how quickly you can empty your lungs.
 If you have been recently contacted by the Practice with a telephone appointment, a prescription for a peak flow meter will have been sent to your chosen pharmacy.
 We would encourage you to collect your peak flow meter in advance of your appointment so that your readings can be provided to the Practice Nurse when she contacts you.
 Clear instructions on how to use a peak flow meter can be found at www.asthma.org.uk/advice/manage-your-asthma/peak-flow/.
 Please record your peak flow and have this reading ready for your telephone review appointment.